 Jacques Brownson with his wife, Doris, and his self-built home, Aurora, Illinois (1947)

-This is a close reading of some of the dominant theorists of private property in the Anglophone world – Locke, Burke, Marx and Engels, Thatcher – as well as more obscure figures like the pro-slavery ideologue George Fitzhugh, Raymond Foley (head of the Federal Housing Administration under Truman) and the 17th century Communist preacher Gerrard Winstanley.
+This is a close reading of some of the dominant theorists of private property in the Anglophone world – Locke, Burke, Marx and Engels, Harry Truman, Thatcher – as well as more obscure figures like the pro-slavery ideologue George Fitzhugh and the 17th century Communist preacher Gerrard Winstanley.

 Taken as a whole, all of these disparate figures provide a genealogy of ideas of private property within capitalist modernity and show how modern conceptions of private property always have racial and gendered logics operating within them.